-Do you get to play with any neat toys at school?
-As more and more schools take advantage of new technology to make learning easier, you may get the chance to use personal computers, laptops, tablets, or maybe even smartphones and handheld devices in the classroom.
+Do you get to play with any cool gadgets at school?
+Today, many schools make technology part of learning.
+That means you may get the chance to use personal computers, laptops, or tablets.
+You may even use smartphones in the classroom.

-Classrooms were not always as well-equipped as they can be today, though.
-One-room schoolhouses once used hornbooks, which were wooden paddles with lessons written on them to teach.
+Classrooms have not always had the supplies they use today, though.
+One-room schoolhouses once used hornbooks.
+Those were wooden paddles.
+They had lessons written on them to teach.
 We’ve come a long way since then!

-Before students had pencils and paper, they often used slates, which were small, handheld blackboards that they could write on with chalk.
+There was even a time before students had pencils and paper.
+Instead, they used slates.
+These were small, handheld blackboards that they could write on with chalk.
 Can you imagine taking notes on those?

 In fact, the classroom chalkboard didn’t come along until the late 1800s.
-It must have been nice for teachers to be able to write on a large surface that the entire class could see at one time.
-While chalkboards certainly seem like a thing of the past today, they were cutting edge technology at one time!
+With this new tool, the entire class could see what teachers were writing at the same time.
+Chalkboards seem like a thing of the past today.
+But they were cutting-edge technology at one time!

-Copying machines also revolutionized classrooms when they came along in the mid-1900s.
-Being able to give students copies of lessons for homework and studying expanded the classroom beyond its walls and the confines of the usual school day.
+Copying machines also brought big changes when they came along in the mid-1900s.
+Teachers could give students copies of lessons for homework and studying.
+This lets the classroom reach beyond its walls.

-The use of audio tapes and headphones in the classroom made learning foreign languages easier.
-They also helped students with vision or reading problems, since they could now listen to lessons rather than read them.
+The use of audio tapes and headphones in the classroom made learning new languages easier.
+They also helped students with vision or reading impairments.
+With these new tools, they could listen to lessons instead of reading them.

 There are hundreds of other examples of educational technology over the years.
-In the past couple of decades, though, schools have seen a tremendous increase in the use of cutting-edge, modern technology in the classroom.
+Many changes have come in the past couple of decades, though.
+Schools have seen a lot of growth in the use of cutting-edge technology.

-With the invention of the personal computer, education took a huge leap forward.
-When you factor in the Internet, modern education looks radically different than it did when your parents were in school.
+Then came the invention of the personal computer.
+Education took a huge leap forward.
+Soon after came the Internet.
+Modern education looks very different than it did when your parents were in school.

 Today, it’s not uncommon for children to use their own laptop or tablet computers in school.
-Other schools may incorporate the use of handheld computers, MP3 players, or smartphones.
-Some schools even use Internet services to communicate with other teachers and schools around the world!
+Other schools may use handheld computers or smartphones.
+Some schools even use the Internet to connect with other teachers and schools around the world!

-You may even be viewing today’s Wonder of the Day via the Internet in your classroom!
+You may even be reading today’s Wonder of the Day via the Internet in your classroom!
 How cool is that?
-Some classes even use technology to create their own websites to share with their friends, relatives, and parents what’s going on in their classroom.
+Some classes even use technology to make their own websites.
+They share with their friends and relatives what’s going on in their classroom.